AlaminPu1007/Data-structure-Algorithm/DataStructure & Algorithm/dynamic programming/knasack/Readme.md

 2. `**0/1 Knapsack: :**` - Here, each item can either be taken or left (i.e., you cannot take a fraction of an item).
 The objective is to maximize the total value of the selected items while staying within the weight limit.
 3. `**Unbounded Knapsack :**` - In this variation, you can take an unlimited number of each type of item.
 The aim is to maximize the total value without exceeding the weight capacity.

+## Fractional Knapsack problem

+- It's not include in dp, it's a part of greedy algorithm

 ## Type of 0/1 knapsack problem

 1. Subset sum